MitchellGray100/MitchellGray100/README.md

 ### Hi there 👋

 -Current Sophomore at Cornell University studying Computer Science in the College of Engineering.<br/>
--Planning to get a minor in Electrical and Computer Engineering and a Masters of Engineering in Computer Science.<br/>
+-Planning to get a minor in Electrical & Computer Engineering and a Masters of Engineering in Computer Science.<br/>
 -Currently working on: Chess<br/>
 -Languages I know: Java, OCaml, Verilog, Python, C<br/>
 -I know HTML, Javascript, and CSS but haven't used them in a while.
 I plan to refresh those skills soon.<br/>